OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

       mode: normal # "normal" or multi
       conditional: alerts

+      # A BPF filter that will be applied to all packets being
+      # logged.
+If set, packets must match this filter otherwise they
+      # will not be logged.
+      #bpf-filter:

 In ``normal`` mode a pcap file "filename" is created in the default-log-dir or as specified by "dir". ``normal`` mode is generally not as performant as ``multi``